YANOUSHek/LogCat/README.markdown

 LogCat
 ======

-LogCat is a simple adb logcat viewer written purely in Objective-C and designed with Apple's Human Interface Guidelines in mind.
-It uses the native GUI views and is a lot nicer for the eyes than Eclipse plugins.
+LogCat is an adb logcat viewer written in Objective-C and designed with Apple's Human Interface Guidelines in mind.
+It uses the native GUI views and is a lot nicer for the eyes than the Eclipse plugins.

-I'm a mobile device programmer.
-I've been working with Windows Mobile and iOS for quite some time now and when I started Android development I found Eclipse as the main frustration generator.
+Originally written by Janusz Bossy who is a mobile device programmer.
+He's been working with Windows Mobile and iOS for quite some time.
+When Janusz started Android development he found Eclipse as the main frustration generator.
 It offers a lot of tools to get the job done but the quality of their design is poor.
-I started using [eclim][eclim] on a regular basis which allowed me to write code in Vim but I was lacking a small app that would display Android logs and allow for easy filtering and searching within them.
+Janusz started using [eclim][eclim] on a regular basis which allowed him to write code in Vim but he was lacking a small app that would display Android logs and allow for easy filtering and searching within them.
 Here it is - LogCat - a simple log viewer for Android.

-P.S.
-This is my first open source project so please go easy on me :)

-P.P.S.
-This was hacked in a couple of hours and I'm not the best Mac OS X programmer in the world so it must look silly :)

 Download
 --------